Physion++: Evaluating Physical Scene Understanding that Requires Online Inference of Different Physical Properties: Experiments

 \textbf{Task procedure.} The structure of our task is shown in Figure~\ref{fig:humantask}.
 Each trial began with a fixation cross, which was shown for a randomly sampled time between 500ms and 1500ms.
 The stimuli will start playing right after the fixation.
 To indicate which of the objects shown was the agent and patient object, participants were shown the agent and patient objects were overlaid in red and yellow respectively, at the first frame during the prediction phase of the video for 2000ms.
 During this time, the overlay flashed on and off with a frequency of 2Hz.
 After this, the stimulus will keep playing until it ends and gets removed, and the response buttons were enabled.
 Participants proceeded to the next trial after they made a prediction by selecting either `YES' (the red and yellow objects would touch) or `NO' (they would not).
 The order of the buttons was randomized between participants.
 Before the main task, participants were familiarized with 4 trials that were presented similarly to the test trials, except the full stimulus movie and accuracy feedback were presented after participants indicated their prediction.
 Familiarization trials were always presented in the same order.
 After the test trials were completed, basic demographics were collected from participants.
 Finally, participants were informed of their overall accuracy.

 \textbf{Results and human-model comparisons.} Following~\cite{physion}, we compare a model’s outputs under the `separate' training and 'with property' testing protocols to human responses on each physics property’s testing stimuli with two standard metrics: overall accuracy and Pearson correlation between model and average human responses across stimuli.
 See Figure~\ref{fig:results} \Rmnum{1} and \Rmnum{4}, respectively.
 From the results, we found that humans are performing reliably above chance but not particularly well at the task (acc: 60\%), yet all video models are performing slightly worse than humans.
-Only DPI-Net, which operates on ground truth states from the physics engine performs comparable to humans.
+Only DPI-Net, which operates on ground truth states from the physics engine performs comparably to humans.
+While this is a challenging task, using trials with a range of human performance (including many below chance) allows us to test whether model and human predictions are based on the same competencies, or whether they excel on different trials.

 We found that no model correlated well with humans.
 SlotFormer holds the highest correlation with human predictions (r=0.12 vs. split half human correlation r=0.37), suggesting that object-centric approaches may be better suited for physics inference than alternatives, but they are not sufficient for producing human-like predictions.